visfutures/visfutures.github.io/index.md

 - A brief (<500 character) description
 - A primary image
 - [optional] up to 10 additional images
-- [optional] a link to dditional material such as a website or a youtube video
+- [optional] a link to additional material such as a website or a youtube video

 Submissions should be your own work, but can include designs created for previous events, courses, or other design futuring venues.
 **You can submit as many visualizations from the future as you wish** and we encourage you to submit early and often!